Constellations: Pegasus 'the Winged Horse'

 Extrasolar Planets in Pegasus

 The planet orbiting Helvetios (51 Pegasi) was the first one to be found by the Doppler spectroscopy technique: a planet's gravitational pull causes a 'wobble' in the parent star as it orbits it; this in turn causes a change in the frequency of the star's light, due to the Doppler Effect.
-Designated 51 Pegasi b, this was the first extrasolar planet found to be orbiting a stable sun.
+Designated 51 Pegasi b, and later named Dimidium by the IAU, this was the first extrasolar planet found to be orbiting a stable sun.
 Three others had been found previously but their parent star is a pulsar7.
 The discovery of 51 Pegasi b was announced on 6 October, 1995, causing immense excitement throughout the field of astronomy.
 Bellerophon is the unofficial name this planet has been dubbed, after the mythical captor of Pegasus.
 51 Pegasi b is half Jupiter's mass8 but bigger in actual size.
 However, it is extremely close to its star, a mere 7.5 million km (4.6m miles) distant, so its year only lasts 4.25 days.
 This orbit compares to around 13% of the orbital period of our innermost planet, Mercury.

 A planet designated HD 209458 b orbiting yellow dwarf star HD 209458 (aka V376 Pegasi) was detected in November 1999.
 Astronomers discovered that the planet's atmosphere contains sodium.
 This planet is in an even closer orbit around its sun than the previous one mentioned, and its atmosphere is literally boiling away into space, so it leaves a comet-like trail of blue-glowing energised hydrogen gas in its wake as it orbits the star.
 HD 209458 b has been given the official name 'Osiris'.